 As we just said, your business card design serves as an extension of your brand and keeps your message consistent.
 The same goes for your other stationery, such as your letterheads and invoices, which all need to be singing from the same hymn sheet to create a nice visual continuity.
 As professional documents, well-designed letterheads and invoices will lend a certain credibility to your business and help promote what your company stands for.

 Back to technology…

-Marketing your small business successfully is all in the detail, and these physical finishing touches should be just as much a part of your marketing efforts as the big campaigns and the great website.
+Successful small business marketing is all in the detail, and these physical finishing touches should be just as much a part of your marketing efforts as the big campaigns and the great website.